resiprocate/android-basic-client/README.txt

       cd ../ndkports
       git checkout pocock/resiprocate
+      export PATH=/opt/gradle-7.3.3/bin/:$PATH
+      export ANDROID_SDK_ROOT=~/Android/Sdk/
       gradle -PndkPath=/home/daniel/Android/Sdk/ndk/23.1.7779620 release -x test

-4. Build android-demo-message:
+4. Build android-basic-client

-      cd ../android-demo-message
+      cd ../android-basic-client
-      gradle assembleDebug

-5. Deploy the APK file to a phone,

-   adb install ./build/outputs/apk/debug/android-demo-message-debug.apk
+      export PATH=/opt/gradle-7.3.3/bin/:$PATH
+      export ANDROID_SDK_ROOT=~/Android/Sdk/
+      gradle -PndkPath=/home/daniel/Android/Sdk/ndk/23.1.7779620 assemble publishToMavenLocal -x test

-Now you have an app that you can run on Android
+Now you have a library that you can include in your app.

+The instructions for your app show the next steps to build the app and deploy it to a phone.

 Notes:
-* the recipient field must include the sip: prefix
-* sender address is hard coded
-* the stack is reset after each message
-* can't receive messages yet
 * discovery of DNS servers from system properties net.dns1 and net.dns2
 * if you have DNS problems, try sending to an IP address
-* it always uses UDP as the transport
-* it binds to a fixed source port defined in the code, hopefully this won't clash with a port in use by any other app
 * reSIProcate's logging messages are logged to the Android logging facility and they can be monitoring with `adb logcat`
 * To create more API skeleton code, use javah, e.g: